 I seriously doubt if the additional top hook makes a huge difference to the fly.
 Over the years I have caught a good few trout on flies tied on these hooks and not one of those fish was hooked solely on the middle hook.
 I just like using them for old time sake.
 I suspect old Tom would approve.

-The cabal of fools who run Ireland in a poor approximation of a government have decided that travel outside of your own county will be permitted between 18th December 2020 and 6th January 2021.
+The government have decided that travel outside of your own county will be permitted between 18th December 2020 and 6th January 2021.
 A lot will depend on the weather but if there is a dry spell I am plotting a couple of short fishing sessions.
 Initial thoughts are that I might try the Ballinamore canal in Leitrim which could throw up a few roach.
 The Rinn river, also in Leitrim, might also be worth a try as the roach move up into it seeking warmer water around this time of the year.
 Failing that, I will try a shore mark in Galway in case some whiting are in.
 It is all a bit sketchy right now but I need to give myself some hope of getting out with rod and line soon.

 I have exhausted all the small tasks of cleaning, lubricating and repairs and badly require some time on the bank now.
 I will have to figure out where I can get some bait before next Friday though.
 Nobody around here stocks maggots or worms at this time of the year so I think it will mean me digging around in the garden to see if I can locate a few worms.
 I have not done that since I was a kid!
 I have read that bread can be an effective bait for roach but have never tried it.
 Maybe next weekend will see me slinging bits of loaf into a swim.